nus-cs2103-AY2324S2/tp/README.md

 * This is our **CogniCare application**. pu<br>
   Example usages:
   * allows counsellors to create contacts in the CogniCare application
-  * allows BS to track his student's mental health progress
+  * allows counsellors to track his student's mental health progress
 * The project is an ongoing software project for a desktop application (called _CongiCare_) which is used for managing student contact details.
   * It is **written in OOP fashion**.
 It provides a **reasonably well-written** code base.
   * It comes with a **reasonable level of user and developer documentation**.